 Binding a FrSky receiver to a FrSky transmitter is fairly straightforward.
+In my case I have a FrSky Taranis X7 Transmitter and a FrSky R-XSR receiver.
 First, go into your transmitter’s model list and create a new entry for your new drone.

 Once you have a model created, highlight your new model and press the menu button on your transmitter to enter into the Model Setup menu.
 Go ahead and give your new model a name that will help you remember which drone it is paired to, and then scroll down to the “Mode” option.
 Once you are there you will see a few options related to receiver pairing: